To learn who your grant manager is for each grant , go to eGrants and select the “My. tab for contact information.

 Contract monitoring.
 Part of contract administration includes contract monitoring.
 The general premise of contract monitoring is for the grantee to ensure that the vendor is fulfilling the deliverables specified in the Scope of Work or, said another way, providing the services for which they are paying.
 A monitoring plan should include who will perform the monitoring, what will be monitored (at minimum, the Scope of Work), the frequency of monitoring, documentation that will be maintained to support monitoring has been conducted, and the location of the documentation.
 The plan may provide general statements that contract monitoring will be conducted and that checklists or specific monitoring requirements will be developed for each contract.
 When this type of monitoring plan is developed, the plan should include an example of each checklist that will be used.
 Please note that monitoring is more than confirming the accuracy of the invoice.

 Larger procurements.
 A grantee must submit an OOG-prescribed Procurement Questionnaire prior to obligating funds when any procurement from a single vendor is expected to exceed the Simplified Acquisition Threshold (SAT) or upon request.
 The PSO may also request all related procurement documentation, such as requests for proposals, invitations for bids, or independent cost estimates.
 This requirement applies to the procurement or purchase as a whole and is not dependent on the amount charged to a specific grant.
-For example, if a purchase or contract exceeds the SAT and the costs for that purchase/contract are split amount multiple grants, the Procurement Questionnaire requirement is still applicable.
+For example, if a purchase or contract exceeds the SAT and the costs for that purchase/contract are split among multiple grants, the Procurement Questionnaire requirement is still applicable.
 Grantees may not divide purchases or contracts on the eGrants budget, or between multiple grants, to avoid the requirements of this section.
 For purposes of determining compliance, the PSO will consider groups of contracts with a single vendor or groups of purchases for the same or similar items as a single procurement.

 The procurement questionnaire can be found in eGrants by going to the eGrants home page > Updates > Forms

 Definition.
-Tangible personal property (including information technology systems) having a useful life of more than one year and a per-unit cost of $5,000 or more, or less if the grantee chooses to capitalize items costing less.
+Tangible personal property (including information technology systems) having a useful life of more than one year and a per-unit cost of $10,000 or more, or less if the grantee chooses to capitalize items costing less.

 State-Controlled Assets.
 The following items valued between $500.00 and